 Traffic gateways such as NIGNX gateways provide global policies that are irrelevant to backend business applications.
 The global policies include the policies that are related to HTTPS certificate offloading, web application firewalls, and global traffic monitoring.
 Microservices gateways such as Spring Cloud Gateway provide policies that are tightly coupled with your business.
 Each policy is specific to a business field such as microservices governance or identity authentication.
 Cloud-native gateways of MSE integrate traffic gateways with microservices gateways.
 This integration reduces resource consumption by half and allows you to use and maintain gateways at a lower cost.

-In traditional gateway mode, traffic gateways are used to schedule north-south traffic and provide security protection, and microservices gateways are used to schedule east-west traffic and implement microservices governance.
-In next-generation gateway mode, cloud-native gateways are used to schedule both east-west traffic and north-south traffic, provide security protection, and implement microservices governance.
-The following figure shows the deployment architecture in traditional gateway mode and the deployment architecture in next-generation gateway mode.
+In the traditional gateway mode, traffic gateways are used to schedule north-south traffic and provide security protection, and microservices gateways are used to schedule east-west traffic and implement microservices governance.
+In the next-generation gateway mode, cloud-native gateways are used to schedule both east-west traffic and north-south traffic, provide security protection, and implement microservices governance.
+The following figure shows the deployment architecture in the traditional gateway mode and the deployment architecture in the next-generation gateway mode.

 Various authentication capabilities to reduce secure access costs